This tutorial is part of our WordPress installation tutorials, where we show you how to install a WordPress site or blog on your own domain name.

 If you don’t have access to WordPress installation scripts on your server, then you will need to install WordPress manually (or change web hosting providers).
 This tutorial will show you how.

-In addition to our detailed step-by-step tutorials, we also suggest watching the video tutorials listed in our WordPress Installation Video Tutorials section.
+In addition to the comprehensive tutorials in the WordPress installation module, we also recommend watching the video tutorials listed in our WordPress Installation Video Tutorials section.

 In this tutorial, you will learn how to perform the “famous” 5-minute WordPress installation process and install WordPress manually on your domain using FTP (File Transfer Protocol) …

-(The famous five-minute WordPress installation.
+(The famous WordPress five-minute install.
 Source: WordPress Codex: Installing WordPress)

 *** IMPORTANT ***

 In order to perform a manual WordPress installation, your web hosting account needs to provide you with access to MySQL database management features.
 Most cPanel hosting accounts provide this function.
-If you do not have access to MySQL databases, please contact your host, or get help from professionals.
+If you do not have access to MySQL databases, please contact your host, or get help from a professional.

 Also, please keep in mind that this is a tutorial for non-techies, so we have simplified the WordPress installation process by leaving out technical explanations of the process (you will still get the same results if you just follow the tutorial below).
 If you want the technical details, refer to the official WordPress documentation on how to perform a manual installation of WordPress here.